samxuxiang/SkexGen/README.md

 ### Docker
 We also provide the docker image for running SkexGen.
 You can download it from [dockerhub](https://hub.docker.com/r/samxuxiang/skexgen) (~10GB). \
-Note this is only tested on CUDA 11.4 and up.
+Note: only tested on CUDA 11.4.

 ## Data